guoriyue/llmc/README.md

 llmc
 ====

-llmc is a local inference command-line tool based on llama.cpp that helps generate shell commands from natural language descriptions.
+llmc is a local inference command-line tool powered by llama.cpp that transforms natural language descriptions into executable shell commands.

+* Natural Language Command Generation: Simply describe the command you need in plain language, and llmc will generate the appropriate shell command for you.
+* Customizable Models: Choose from a variety of preconfigured models or provide your own for custom workflows.
+* Multiple Modes:
+    * loop mode: Continues to choose and execute commands.
+    * exit mode: Executes a single command and exits.
+* Command Explanation: Optionally provides an explanation of the generated command.
+* Tracing: Enable model tracing to debug and track the execution process.

 Install
 -------

-Build from source:
+To build llmc from source, use the following command:

     make llmc

 Usage
 -----

-To use llmc, provide a prompt describing the shell command:
+To use llmc, provide a natural language description:

     llmc "your prompt"

-Or, you can run `llmc` to see available options:
+You can run `llmc` without arguments to explore options:

 --------------------------------- llmc params ----------------------------------
 -h,    --help, --usage                  Print llmc usage